 Kasha-Katuwe Tent Rocks National Monument is located around 40 miles southwest of Santa Fe, New Mexico, near Cochiti Pueblo.
 From Albuquerque is about 54 miles north.
 So, it is a perfect idea for a day trip from Santa Fe or Albuquerque.

 Directions from Santa Fe

 From Santa Fe, you should head south on I-25.
 Take the Cochiti Pueblo Exit 264 off I-25 onto NM 16.
 Then turn right off NM 16 onto NM 22, and follow the signs to Cochiti Pueblo and the National Monument.
 It’s about 50 minutes driving.
-Check accommodation in Santa Fe on booking.com or hotels.com
+Check accommodation in Santa Fe on the map below.

 Directions from Albuquerque

 From Albuquerque, you must head north on I-25.
 Take the exit for Santo Domingo/Cochiti Lake Recreation Area (Exit 259) off I-25 onto NM 22.
 Then follow the signs on NM 22 to Cochiti Pueblo and Kasha-Katuwe Tent Rocks National Monument.
-It’s about one hour driving from Albuquerque.
-Check accommodation in Albuquerque on booking.com or hotels.com, which offers great discounts.
+It’s about one hour’s driving from Albuquerque.
+Check accommodation in Albuquerque below.

 |Map: Kasha-Katuwe Tent Rocks||Moon New Mexico Travel Guide||Explorer's Guide New Mexico||Scenic Driving New Mexico Most Spectacular Back Roads|